Before we get into the what’s and how’s of a learning culture, you might want to know why you should even care.

-However, this is only a short term “bandage”.
-The real “treatment” is establishing not only a learning culture but a new culture of learning.
+However, this is only a short-term “bandage”.
+The real “treatment” is establishing not only a learning culture but a new culture of corporate learning.

-What is a learning culture or cultures of learning?
+What is a learning culture or culture of learning?

-The Chartered Institute of Personnel and Development (CIPD) April 2020 report (which is totally worth a skim/scan in its entirety) describes it as the way in which learning is fused into an organization.
+The Chartered Institute of Personnel and Development (CIPD) April 2020 report (which is totally worth a skim/scan in its entirety) describes it as the way in which effective learning is fused into an organization.

 Note the word “fused”.
 I have chosen this word on purpose.
-Items which are fused together are not easily separated.
+Items that are fused together are not easily separated.
 And if they are separated, there is usually damage to one or more of the parts.
 That is because it is critical that fused parts stay together, so the entire item can work excellently.

-In organizational terms, learning is anything which promotes the future skill set required by the company.
+In organizational terms, learning is anything that promotes the future skill set required by the company.
 This could be training on new machines, role-playing to improve customer service, or drilling to remember new laws and standards.

 How to create/establish a learning culture?

 The most important key to establishing a culture of learning is practice not theory.
 In other words, more action and less talk.

 Research supports this methodology.
-Situation cognition is a proven theory which states that as social beings, humans learn while doing.
+Situation cognition is a proven theory that states that as social beings, humans learn while doing.
 This “doing” can be in the real world or the virtual world.

 It follows then, that once the needed skills have been identified, actual training programs must be developed and put into place.
-Participation in these programs need to be mandatory…for everyone.
+Participation in these programs needs to be mandatory…for everyone.

 For cultures of learning to be effective, the organizational leaders must be on board 100%.
-Not only do the leaders need to support their employees’ learning, they must also model the ethic by learning themselves.
+Not only do the leaders need to support their employees’ learning, but they must also model the ethic by learning themselves.

 It is not a complicated process.
 Most likely, your learning organization knows exactly for which skills your employees need training.
-You just don’t have training in place which answers these needs.
+You just don’t have the training and development in place which answers these needs.

 Which tools do you need?